“There are two types of homes in Arizona…those with termites and those that are gonna get termites!”

 The most common Arizona species is the Gnathamitermes, or Desert Termite.
 The Spanish name is Termitos.
-While capable of invading homes and causing structural damage they are primarily seen outside on wood fences, tree trunks or wood left on the ground.
-They construct distinctive sheets of mud on or around their food source.
+While capable of invading homes and causing structural damage they are primarily seen outside on wood fences, tree trunks or wood left on the ground, constructing distinctive sheets of mud on or around their food source.
 Phoenix area homeowners with wood fences will see periodic infestations shortly after heavy rain when outside temperatures are above 80 degrees.
 Thick mud tubes constructed up from the soil are often seen in crawl spaces.
-Most damage caused by the Desert Termite is cosmetic.
+Most of the damage caused is cosmetic.

-A Drywood Termite colony can takes years to establish itself.
-Once established (7+ years) a mature Drywood Termite colony can cause major structural damage seemingly overnight.
-The presence of Drywood Termite fecal pellets is usually the first noticeable clue of infestation.
+A Western Dry wood colony can takes years to establish.
+Once established (7+ years) a mature Dry wood colony can cause major structural damage seemingly overnight.
+The presence of Dry wood fecal pellets is usually the first noticeable clue of infestation.
 Treatment can vary from removing the infested wood, direct treatment of the infested wood to tent fumigation.
 Costs can range from near $100 up to several thousand dollars.